React Native

 How to integrate

-Lean's React Native SDK is available as a package under the name lean-react-native via npm or yarn
+Lean's React Native SDK is available as a package under the name lean-react-native via npm or yarn.

 yarn add lean-react-native